Foto Exchange Programme Applied Information Technology

 Online catalogue

 Select courses according to your educational background and future aspirations.
-Compose your curriculum by choosing a coherent set of courses from one or more of the subject areas below.
+Compose your curriculum by choosing a coherent set of courses from one or more of the subject areas above.

 For language courses, you need to meet the minimum Common European Framework of Reference for Languages (CEFR) level indicated.